Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Use_Cases/use_cases_3_7_11.md

 </td>
 <td>

+1. 1
-- Extension 1.1: The user may request to read the emission factors for a specific transport mode.
+- The user requests to read the emission factors for a specific transport mode.
+- The system returns the emission factors for the specific transport mode.
+1. 2
-- Extension 1.2: The user may request to read the emission factors for a specific fuel.
+- The user requests to read the emission factors for a specific fuel.
+- The system returns the emission factors for the specific fuel.

 </td>
 </tr>